 You are French non-residents, French expatriates, and you are wondering “how to use the new texts of Law to match to your will?”

 Our experience shows that international inheritance can be complex and difficult to honour.
-In addition, in some cases when testaments are filed in different countries and depend on different laws, several readings of the deceased’s testament wishes can be made.
-Situations which can leave the door wide open to conflicts between heirs, and may also create confusion on the application of inheritance tax.
-In this case, which law will prevail?
+In addition, in some cases when testaments are filed in different countries and depend on different laws, interpretations of the deceased’s testament wishes can be made.
+Situations which can leave the door wide open to conflicts between heirs.
+This may also create confusion on the practical application of inheritance tax as to which law will prevail?

-It is extremely important to plan your inheritance with great care to ensure it will be respected, to avoid leaving a minefield behind and a double taxation of the inherited assets.
+It is extremely important to plan ones inheritance with great care to ensure one’s wishes will be respected, to avoid leaving a minefield behind and a double taxation of the inherited assets.

 International inheritance takes place when a foreign element in an inheritance exists, i.e.:

 – When a person dies in a country where he is nor a citizen or a permanent resident.